m

 Look for photographers who have demonstrated experience with the specific region you’ve chosen, and if yours is a South Asian or multicultural wedding, specific experience shooting Indian bridal looks, large wedding parties and complex multi-day formats.
 The International Society of Professional Wedding Photographers (ISPWP) is a useful quality benchmark if you want vetted photographers.
 Keep in mind a lot of professionals are experienced individuals or made up of teams and you can select a brand that resonates with you best.

 At In The Fable Cameraworks, we focus on full-service wedding media production across Europe and South Asia, specialising in Indian, multicultural and other South-Asian cultures.
-If you’re interested in documentary style, editorial-leaning photo-video services, get in touch with us.
+If you’re interested in an Italy destination wedding and are seeking documentary style, editorial-leaning photo-video services, get in touch with us.

 Book Your Discovery Call